All you want to know about Marriott Vacation Club Mai Khao

 Compared to the party area of Patong, the beaches here are less crowded by a mile, perfect if you wish to get away from the crowds.

-It is also here that you can still find 11 kilometres of white sandy beaches and almost clear blue waters, and barely a trace of umbrella toting vendors trying to sell you something.
+It is also here that you can still find 11 kilometers of white sandy beaches and almost clear blue waters, and barely a trace of umbrella-toting vendors trying to sell you something.

-The resort is surrounded by greenery which we love, and you can choose how much you wish to do, whether to relax and tan beside the pool, or to take part in the numerous activities organised by the resort.
+The resort is surrounded by greenery which we love, and you can choose how much you wish to do, whether to relax and tan beside the pool or to take part in the numerous activities organized by the resort.

 Getting to Marriott Vacation Club Mai Khao